kamanashisroy/roopkotha/README.md

 ```
  a/roopkotha$ make
- a/roopkotha$ls
+ a/roopkotha$ ls
 	shotodol.bin
 ```

 The above command will create shotodol.bin as an executable binary.
-It reads the shotodol.mk for loading required plugins.
+It reads the _shotodol.ske_ (_shake_ script file) for loading required plugins.

 Running example